- Majors & Minors

-If you are a non-resident and a spouse or dependent of a graduate from any North Dakota University System institution, you're eligible for a reduced tuition rate charged at 150% of the current ND resident tuition rate.
+If you're a non-resident and a dependent (spouse/child) of a graduate from any ND University System (NDUS) institution, you'll pay 150% of the ND tuition rate.

-If you're a dependent of a benefited UND employee, you will pay 50% of the in-state tuition rate.
+If you're a dependent of a benefited UND employee, you'll pay 50% of the ND tuition rate.

-Tuition for many online and distance education courses is charged at the ND resident rate per credit, regardless of the total credits in which you are enrolled or your actual residency status.
+Tuition for many online and distance education courses is charged at the ND tuition rate per credit, regardless of the total credits in which you are enrolled or your actual residency status.